filecoin-project/raas-starter-kit/README.md

 yarn test-edge
 yarn test-lighthouse
 ```

+**Note: some processes that the service performs (such as uploading deals to lighthouse) may take up to 24 hours.
+The node service has local state persistence in the `cache` directory in case of shutdown.**

 The service performs the following:
 - **Allows users to register various jobs to be performed by the service (performed by default every 12 hours)**.